sike25/interpretability/03_Explaining_Models/bau_network_dissection.md

 2. Interpretabiliy is not an axis-independent phenomenom.
 3. Training conditions and netowrk architecture affect interpretability.

-strengths:
-through
+### Reflection

+**What are the strengths?**

+The work and outlook is thorough and visionary.

-visionary - talk about implications next to results. the idea of evaluation int as we do performabce is powerful idea.
+The authors consistently talk about implications next to results.
+And the idea that evaluating interpretability should be as standard as interpreting performance is a powerful, forward-looking idea.

+**What are the weaknesses?**

+1. Broden has a limited number of concepts.
+It is not as robust as human interpretation, and in fact, network dissection considerably underperforms human interpretation.

+2. Some explanations are creatively worded.
+Sections 2.2 and 3.1 took me several hours to understand.

-selection bias is incomplete. by evaluating their network on units already deemed interpretable by humans, they failed to find whether the method finds interpretation in neurons that rent interptetable
+3. When they choose to evaluate ND on only units already deemed interpretable by humans, they missed the opportunity find whether the method finds meaningful interpretation in neurons that aren't interpretable.
+If it does, should that not count against the framework?

-Colors are over represented concepts in Broden with 59,250 samples of them.
-The next concepts are textures with 1,703 which is much less. scenes have just 38.
+4. Colors are over represented concepts in Broden with 59,250 samples of them.
+The next concepts are textures with 1,703 samples which is much less.
+Scenes have just 38.

-some explanations crazily difficult to understand (ex, intro explainability is axis-aligned). the math of network dissection

-amt raters might click random buttons to get through the task and make that mula
+5. There is a good chance that human raters from Amazon Mechanical Turk click random buttons to finish the task quickly and collect their pay.

-broden has limited concepts

-they did not tell us the depth of ech architecture while they arcgues depth = interpretab
+6. They argued that depth of networks improved interpretability then ranked the architectures by interpretability without mentioning their relative depths.
+Although, anybody can look it up, it would be more complete if they had also ranked the depth.

+**What are some significant follow up work from this paper?
+How do they differ from this paper?**

-future work - capturing the benefits of batch normalization without losing interpretability
+The authors mentioned working on future research to capture the benefits of batch normalization without losing interpretability, but they never published anything of the sort.
+And nobody else did either.

+DISCOVER: Making Vision Networks Interpretable via Competition and Dissection (2023)
+Introduces architectural changes that encourages neurons to activate sparsely (with ~ 4% of neurons activating for a given input) and consequently, specialize more claearly.
+This makes network dissection easier.